What is Factor of Safety?

+The Factor of Safety (FoS) exists as a safety measure that is designed to make a product, a system, or a structure safe.
 The higher the number of FoS, the safer the product or structure is.
-An FoS of 1 indicates that a structure or component will fail immediately when the design load is reached and will not be capable of supporting any extra load.
+An FoS of 1 indicates that a structure or component will fail immediately when the design load is reached and cannot support any extra load.
 Structures or components with FoS less than one are not acceptable.
 If the consequences of failure are severe, such as loss of life or physical injury, a higher FoS will be required either by design or by law.

 Simply put, structures or devices must be able to bear more weight than they would under normal use to be safer.
 FoS indicates by what factor the design is safe.